aidadatahub/aidadatahub.github.io/_news/2024-05-29-predictme-first-sme-on-board.md

 ![SCAPIS logo](/assets/images/logos/predictme.png){: .right width="35%"}
-PredictMe is involved in the [AHSA](/about/engagements/asha) driver project PULMO, and is looking to use the AIDA Data Hub platform also for its production environment, to deliver AI-driven analyses of epigenetic data also for other research projects.
+PredictMe is involved in the [AHSA](/about/engagements/asha) driver project PULMO, and is looking to use the AIDA Data Hub platform also as a production environment for its commercial activities, delivering AI-driven analyses of epigenetic data also for other research projects.

 This partnership marks the next step in the AIDA Data Hub efforts to broaden the use of our data science platform to more business cases and sectors.